kshitijsoni/GSoC-2022--Extraction-of-data-from-tables-in-Scientific-papers/TabularData_Extractor/Readme.md

    5.12 copy\
    5.13 pytesseract\
    5.14 xlsxwriter\

-   6.
-6.Hope everything sets up poperly if not read the section below it will help.
+6. Hope everything sets up poperly if not read the section below it will help.
 7. Now add the Input Files(PDF, Images, Word Document) in 'INPUT FILES' folder, and run:

   7.1 MAIN for python 2.py file(if you have python 2 installed in your system) \